berkeley-stat243/stat243-fall-2022/syllabus.md

 We'll be following university policy through the semester.

 1. Class and section are in person.
-I will be recording class (but not section) via the room's course capture capabilities so if anyone needs to miss a class they should be able to catch up.
+I will be recording class (but not section) via the room's course capture capabilities (find the recordings in the bCourses Media Gallery) so if anyone needs to miss a class they should be able to catch up.
 There is in-class discussion and problem-solving so I expect students to attend class in general. **However, please do not come to class if